Linuxfabrik/monitoring-plugins/check-plugins/infomaniak-swiss-backup-devices/README.md

 **Compatibility:**

+* Cross-platform

+**Important Notes:**

 * Works with the Infomaniak Swiss Backup API v1

-**Important Notes:**

 * The check may take 10 seconds or more.
 Increasing the runtime timeout to 30 seconds is recommended.
 * You may retrieve usage values while Infomaniak's API is still compiling the usage statistic.
 This can cause a temporary drop in reported usage that returns to normal on the next check run.